skewb1k/upfile/README.md

 # Shell Completion

-UpFile can generate Bash, fish, PowerShell, and Zsh completion files.
+UpFile supports advanced and interactive shell completion for Bash, Zsh, fish, and PowerShell.

 See the instructions on `upfile completion <YOUR_SHELL> -h`